HI gas content of SDSS galaxies revealed by ALFALFA: implications for the mass-metallicity relation and the environmental dependence of HI in the local Universe: What Drives the Mass-Metallicity Relation?

-To understand the strong metallicity trend with $\gamma$ and the lack of such a trend with $\phi$, we measure the 2D relative metallicity distribution of star-forming HI galaxies on the $\gamma$ vs. $\phi$ plane, as shown on the right panel of Figure~\ref{fig:mzr_3p}.
-The colour of each pixel represents the average relative metallicity $\langle z_g \rangle$ at given $\gamma$ and $\phi$, colour-coded by the vertical colour bar on the right.
-The dashed contour highlights the high number density region that encloses $90\%$ of the galaxies, revealing a weak anti-correlation between $\gamma$ and $\phi$.
 Clearly, the relative metallicity exhibits a strong dependence on HI excess, so that galaxies with high $\gamma$ have significantly higher $z_g$ than those with low $\gamma$, regardless of their relative $\ssfr$.
 Conversely, the relative metallicity shows little dependence on $\phi$ at fixed $\gamma$, suggesting that SFR is a secondary driver of the gas-phase metallicity of a galaxy compared to the amount of excess HI gas in that system.
 Therefore, the lack of a clear metallicity trend with $\phi$ in the top left panel of Figure~\ref{fig:mzr_3p} is expected, and the lowest metallicity exhibited by the lowest-$\phi$ quintile can be entirely attributed to the anti-correlation between $\phi$ and $\gamma$, which maps the lowest-$\phi$ quintile galaxies to the highest-$\gamma$~(hence the lowest $z_g$) galaxies.

-To summarize, our result in Figure~\ref{fig:mzr_3p} provides strong evidence that the scatter in the MZR is primarily tied to the amount of excess HI gas in galaxies $\gamma$, rather than the relative star formation rate $\phi$.
+To summarize, my result in Figure~\ref{fig:mzr_3p} suggests that the scatter in the MZR is primarily tied to the amount of excess HI gas in galaxies $\gamma$, rather than the relative star formation rate $\phi$.
 It is commonly believed that the MZR is mainly shaped by the balance between metal loss due to outflows and metal production by stellar nucleosynthesis yield, both of which are tied to star formation.
-However, our result suggests that the dilution effect due to inflows may have played a more important role in shaping the gas-phase metallicity than the direct modification of metal abundance.
+However, my result suggests that the dilution effect due to inflows may have played a more important role in shaping the gas-phase metallicity than the direct modification of metal abundance.
 Therefore, we emphasize that it is necessary to explicitly track the evolution of gas reservoir in the analytic or semi-analytic exploration of the MZR.